baspinarenes/pricify/README.md

 # :moneybag: Pricify

-**Pricify** is a lightweight, flexible JavaScript library for formatting prices in different currencies and customizing price templates.
-It is designed to handle various formatting needs such as currency formatting, rounding, and template-based formatting with ease.
+A lightweight, flexible JavaScript library for formatting prices in different currencies and customizing price templates.

 ## Installation